juanocv/juanocv/README.md

 <p align="left">Corporatively speaking, I currently work as a Machine Learning Engineer at <a href="https://www.accenture.com">Accenture</a>, helping clients on assuring the deploy, validation and automatization of ML models into real, performatic, scalable systems.

-I also have previous experience as a software engineer daily dealing with software development, design architecture and support in a low code platform known as <a href="https://www.pega.com">PEGA</a>.
+I also have previous experience as a software engineer -- having dealt with software development, design architecture and support in a low code platform known as <a href="https://www.pega.com">PEGA</a>.

 <p align="left">👥 Accounts<br>
   <a href="mailto:juanocarvalho@gmail.com" title="Gmail">